Meat, Eggs and Dairy Label Guide

 G.A.P.
 Better Chicken Project

-This is an additional certification available to G.A.P. animal welfare-certified chicken producers, indicating that they have chosen one of G.A.P.’s Better Chicken Project eligible breeds associated with indicators of better welfare.
-For chicken products that meet G.A.P.’s animal welfare standards and breed eligibility criteria, look for the combined Animal Welfare Certified and Better Chicken Project Certified label on our Grocery List.
+This is an additional certification available to G.A.P. animal welfare-certified chicken producers, indicating that they have chosen one of G.A.P.’s Better Chicken Project eligible breeds tied to indicators of better welfare.
+For chicken products that meet G.A.P.’s animal welfare standards and breed eligibility criteria, look for the combined Animal Welfare Certified and Better Chicken Project Certified label.

 Other Certifications